Meeting Room & Quiet Room Policy

 P. The library cannot provide storage space for users of the Meeting Room or Kitchenette.

-Q. Groups may serve food and drinks, with the prior approval of the Director.
+Q. Groups may serve food and drinks.

 R. Alcoholic beverages are prohibited.